HazyAutumnRain/Kid/README.md

 Button(Internal: Any, options={width: String, height: String, classname: String, click: String})
 ```

 Internal can be anything including other components.
-<p>If left blank then it will default to a blank string.
+If left blank then it will default to a blank string.
 <p>Click must either lead to a function or be a string of js code.

 ---